An Overview of FSC’s AAF Policy

 Every year, all accredited chain-of-custody certification bodies (CB) are charged an annual administration fee (AAF) by the FSC.
 The majority of FSC’s income comes from the AAF and is used to fund FSC’s activities.

-Introducing The American Green AAF Calculator
+The American Green AAF Calculator

-Our AAF calculator was custom built in-house by AGC using our expertise and knowledge of FSC policy and standards—and it’s exactly what you need to easily verify new fees associated with FSC’s AAF Policy.
+Our AAF calculator was custom built in-house by AGC using our expertise and knowledge of FSC policy and standards—and it’s exactly what you need to easily verify fees associated with FSC’s new AAF Policy.

 How it works